The definitive account of the assassination of Martin Luther King, Jr.

-On April 4, 1968, Martin Luther King was in Memphis to support a workers’ strike.
-As night fell, army snipers took up position; military officers surveilled the scene from a nearby roof; and their accomplice, restaurant-owner Loyd Jowers, was ready to remove the murder weapon.
-When the dust had settled, King had been shot and a cleanup operation was in motion—James Earl Ray was framed, the crime scene was destroyed, and witnesses were killed.
-It would take William F. Pepper, attorney and friend of King, thirty years to get to the bottom of a conspiracy that changed the course of American history.
-In 1999, the King family, represented by the author, brought a civil action lawsuit against Loyd Jowers and other co-conspirators.
-Seventy witnesses set out the details of a plot that involved J. Edgar Hoover and the FBI, Richard Helms and the CIA, the US military, the Memphis police, and organized crime.
+On April 4 1968, Martin Luther King was in Memphis supporting a workers' strike.
+By nightfall, army snipers were in position, military officers were on a nearby roof with cameras, and Lloyd Jowers had been paid to remove the gun after the fatal shot was fired.
+When the dust had settled, King had been hit and a clean-up operation was set in motion-James Earl Ray was framed, the crime scene was destroyed, and witnesses were killed.
+William Pepper, attorney and friend of King, has conducted a thirty-year investigation into his assassination.
+In 1999, Loyd Jowers and other co-conspirators were brought to trial in a civil action suit on behalf of the King family.
+Seventy witnesses set out the details of a conspiracy that involved J. Edgar Hoover and the FBI, Richard Helms and the CIA, the military, Memphis police, and organized crime.
 The jury took an hour to find for the King family.
-Now fifty years after MLK’s execution, An Act of State demonstrates the bloody depths to which the US government will descend to repress a movement for change.
+In An Act of State, you finally have the truth before you-how the US government shut down a movement for social change by stopping its leader dead in his tracks.